mw-orcl/adb-connectors/tibco-jaspersoft/tibco-jaspersoft-connector-guide.md

 3. Force Tibco Jaspersoft to ignore the embedded (shipped) JDK and use the JDK installed above.
    Edit the file “Jaspsersoft Studio Professional.ini” and remove the line identifying the VM.
 This will be similar to:
    `-vm features/jre.win32.win32.x86_64.feature_1.8.0.u151/jre/bin`
-4. In the repository explorer right click to "Create Data Adapter".
+4. In the repository explorer right click to `Create Data Adapter`.

 ![create-adapter](./images/create-adapter.png)